53947/triadblue/replit.md

 ### Automatic Configuration

-ConsoleBlue automatically:
+The Blue Link automatically:
-- **Seeds all 5 TriadBlue projects** at startup (Site Inspector, BusinessBlueprint, HostsBlue, SwipesBlue, List It)
+- **Seeds all 7 TriadBlue projects** at startup (Site Inspector, BusinessBlueprint, HostsBlue, SwipesBlue, List It, GoFuckMe.com, Lady Carbón)
 - **Pre-fills metadata URLs** in Project Settings based on project name
 - **Creates agent connections** with standard endpoint URLs
 - **Normalizes legacy connections** to use canonical URLs and naming